 The first process is self-billing and this is the most popular payment structure that agencies adopt.
 It standardises their processes and leaves very little room for error because the timesheets and payment information are all pre-approved.
 As part of a self-billing arrangement, once your timesheets have been submitted to your recruitment agency and signed by your end client, your agency will produce a self-billed remittance.
 The self-billed remittance will detail when and how much you are due to be paid and this will be sent to your umbrella company who will then pay you.

 The second process is non-self-billing and this requires you to send your timesheets to both your recruitment agency and umbrella company.
-Once your timesheets have been received by your umbrella company, they will raise an invoice to your agency, who will have raised an invoice to your client and received your funds.
-The agency will then send the funds to your umbrella company and once your umbrella company has received the funds, they will pay it to you.
+Once your timesheets have been received by your umbrella company, they will raise an invoice to your agency.
+Your recruitment agency (who will already have raised an invoice to your client) will send your pay to your umbrella company.
+Once your umbrella company has received your salary, they will pay it into your bank account.

 Your umbrella company will make the relevant deductions

 Your chosen umbrella company will process the payment once it has been received from your recruitment agency and will make the relevant deductions.
 The deductions are the umbrella company’s margin, tax, National Insurance and Apprenticeship Levy contributions.

 You will now be paid and receive your payslip

 After your umbrella company has received your pay from your recruitment agency, they will make the relevant tax and NI deductions, and pay your net salary directly into your bank account.
 You will also receive a payslip which will show you exactly what deductions have been made and how much you are due to receive.

 Umbrella companies can offer you more than just a payroll service